School of Continuing and Professional Studies > About > Labor Education Center

 Dr. Jessica Cook-Qurayshi, Director

-Jessica began her work with the Center as the Lead Instructor in January 2016 and became the Director of the Center in August 2016.
-Jessica joined the labor movement as a staff organizer and staff union steward at the UNITE HERE international from 2006-2009.
-She then spent 7 years as a leader and steward with the Graduate Employees Organization (IFT-AFT Local 6297) while working as an instructor in Sociology at UIC, where she earned her PhD.
-She has also worked closely as a volunteer and researcher with multiple Chicago based worker centers since 2010.
-Jessica has a PhD in Sociology from the University of Illinois at Chicago.
+Jessica has served as the Director of and an instructor in the Center since 2016.
+She joined the labor movement first as an organizer and staff union steward at UNITE HERE international from 2006-2009.
+She then went on to teach and earn a PhD in Sociology at the University of Illinois at Chicago.
+While there she was a leader and steward with the UIC Graduate Employees Organization (IFT-AFT Local 6297).
 Her doctoral research focused on the labor movement, worker centers, mass incarceration and criminalization, immigration, citizenship, race and ethnicity, civil society, precarious work, and labor market restructuring.
-She is a founding board member of Temp Worker Justice, an Advisory Committee member of the Labor Research Action Network (LRAN), and a board member at the Chicago Women in Trades (CWIT).
+During that time she worked closely as a volunteer and researcher with multiple Chicago based worker centers.
+Since 2014 she has also been an Advisory Committee member of the Labor Research Action Network (LRAN).
 Email Jessica at jcook18@depaul.edu.

 Our Instructors include Staff, Advisory Committee members and other partners with significant real world labor and organizing experience.
 They are committed to helping students improve their skills and prepare them to take on new levels of leadership